It all started when...

 Like with most people a friend said 'you should really try yoga!'
 I had been looking for some practical tools I could implement for myself and my clients for stress management.

-I tried my first class and thought 'yeah there is something to this yoga thing.' (it wasn't all that cool when I started practicing all those years ago)
+I tried my first class and thought 'there is something to this yoga thing.'

 I was already on my way to becoming a naturopath and nutritionist, which I really enjoyed, I have a small obsession with health and well-being in general, but I started attending yoga classes 2,3,4 times a week and before I knew it was doing my first teacher training program.